Why Study Online at the University of Arkansas?

-Bachelor’s degree programs rose to No. 21 in the national survey, and are ranked No. 19 among public institutions.
+Bachelor’s degree programs ranked at No. 24 in the national survey, and are ranked 20th among public institutions.

-Master’s degree programs in engineering rose to No. 42, and are ranked No. 32 among public institutions.
+Master’s degree programs in engineering ranked No. 49, and are ranked 37th among public institutions.

 Discover other university accolades and rankings on the U of A website.